 As with any popup or flyout form, you can change the timing and frequency for when the form should display as well as which URLs it should appear on via the Behaviors tab.
 Through this approach, you could, for example, have the form appear when someone is about to leave your site.

 Collecting Consent with Embedded Forms

 You may prefer to embed an SMS Consent form in your footer, Checkout, or Order Confirmation page.
-Your embedded form should include a phone number input field, an Update SMS consent checkbox, and include language that clearly states the person is opting into receiving text messages from your business.
+Your embedded form should include a phone number input field, use the Collect SMS consent option, and include language that clearly states the person is opting into receiving text messages from your business.